yaswanthteja/Python_Resources/OOP.md

 ### 24. What kinds of inheritance are there in Python?
 Ans: The four main forms of inheritance are listed below.

 Inheritance gives the power to a class to access all attributes and methods of another class.
 It aids in code reusability and helps the developer to maintain applications without redundant code.
-The class inheriting from another class is a child class or also called a derived class.
-The class from which a child class derives the members are called parent class or superclass.
+The class inheriting from another class is a child class also called a derived class.
+The class from which a child class derives the members is called the parent class or superclass.

 - Single Inheritance
 - Multi-level Inheritance